hamlet-io/docs/docs/foundations/profiles.md

 ## Policy Profiles
 Policy Profiles offer the inverse of Deployment Profiles - higher scoped Policy Profiles overrule the lower.
 This enables organisations to apply Tenant or Account level Policies where they cannot be overridden by Deployment Profiles.

-## Security Profiles
-Security Profiles allow a forced override of all other Profile types.
-They are intended to allow a security team to set scope-wide mandatory configuration.

 ## Profile Filters
 All profile types have two filters -  Deployment Mode and Component Type.
 All components within the scope of that Profile will inherit a profile configuration.